barryclark/jekyll-now/_posts/2022-12-23-configure-centralised-s3-bucket-replication-from-multiple-s3-source-buckets.md

 # Create S3 Buckets

-We have to create 2 buckets one in each source accounts and another one in the centralised one.
+We have to create 2 buckets one in each source account and another one in the centralised one.
 From AWS console, go to S3 service and select Create bucket

 {:.center}